 N-Acetyl Cysteine May Help PCOS If Clomid Fails

-N-acetylcysteine (NAC) is an antioxidant which is being increasingly studied in PCOS women and shows promise as a novel way to improve the ovulation response to Clomid.
-N-acetylcysteine appears to; improve insulin sensitivity, decrease androgen levels and can help a PCOS woman to ovulate without resorting to stronger fertility treatments.
+N-acetylcysteine (NAC) is an antioxidant which increasingly is being studied in women with PCOS and has shown promise as a novel way to improve the responsiveness to Clomid.
+Treatment with N-acetylcysteine has been linked with improved insulin sensitivity, decreased androgen levels and may help women with PCOS to ovulate without resorting to stronger fertility treatments.
 Here's the conclusions of a couple of studies on this technique.

-In the first study - N-acetyl-cysteine is a novel adjuvant to clomiphene citrate in clomiphene citrate-resistant patients with polycystic ovary syndrome - 150 women with PCOS who were resistant to clomiphene citrate were given 1.2 g of NAC a day or a placebo alongside 100 mg of Clomid for five days beginning on day 3 of the cycle.
+In the first study - N-acetyl-cysteine was prescribed as a novel adjuvant to clomiphene citrate in clomiphene citrate-resistant patients with polycystic ovary syndrome.
+Over one hundred women with PCOS who were resistant to clomiphene citrate were given 1.2 g of NAC a day or a placebo alongside 100 mg of Clomid for five days beginning on day 3 of the cycle.
 This was a placebo-controlled, double-blind randomized trial.

-The combination of NAC with clomiphene citrate increased both the ovulation rate (49% versus 1.3%) and pregnancy rate (21% versus 0%).
-Only two miscarriages (12.5%) occurred and the researchers concluded that;
+Combining NAC with clomiphene citrate increased both ovulation rates (49% versus 1.3%) and pregnancy rates (21% versus 0%) and only two miscarriages (12.5%) occurred, and this is the conclusion the researchers came to:

-In a second similar study on the combination - N-Acetyl cysteine and clomiphene citrate for induction of ovulation in polycystic ovary syndrome - a cross-over trial - five hundred and seventy-three patients with PCOS were treated with Clomid for one cycle.
+In a second similar study on this combination, a cross-over trial, five hundred and seventy-three patients with PCOS were treated with Clomid for one cycle.
 Subsequently 470 women were given Clomid and NAC for one cycle.

-Clomid was given for five days beginning on day 3 in a dose of 50 mg twice a day and the NAC dose was 1,200 mg/day taken concurrently.
-Once again ovulation rates improved significantly when NAC was added to Clomid (52% with NAC) as did the pregnancy rate (11.5%), improvements were also seen in endometrial thickness, estradiol and progesterone levels.
-The researchers of the study concluded that;
+Clomid was given for five days beginning on cycle day 3 and the NAC dose was 1,200 mg/day taken concurrently.
+Once again ovulation rates improved significantly when NAC was added to Clomid (52%C) as did pregnancy rates (11.5%), improvements were also seen in endometrial thickness, and estradiol and progesterone levels.

 "N-Acetyl cysteine is proved effective in inducing or augmenting ovulation in polycystic ovary patients."